pfheatwole/thesis/source/foil_geometry.rst

 Section index
 -------------

-Wing sections are convenient for generating a foil geometry mesh, but they are also convenient for querying properties of a model; for example, aerodynamic methods that rely on section coefficients must be able to query the scale, position, and orientation of individual sections.
-To support queries involving discrete wing sections, each section must be assigned a unique identifier, which this paper refers to as a *section index* :math:`s`.
+In order to generate a foil from discrete wing sections (and to support queries about their individual properties) each section must be assigned a unique identifier which this paper refers to as a *section index* :math:`s`.
 This term is deliberately generic.
-Some aeronautics literature use the term *spanwise station*, but *spanwise* is ambiguous; some papers use "spanwise" to refer to the absolute :math:`y`-coordinate of some reference point embedded in the section, while others refer to a linear distance along some curve tangent to the section :math:`y`-axes (the "local spanwise axis", as it were).
+Some aeronautics literature use the term *spanwise station*, but "spanwise" is ambiguous: some papers use "spanwise" to refer to the absolute :math:`y`-coordinate of some reference point embedded in each section, while others refer to the linear distance along the curve through those reference points.
 The term *section index* generalizes these concepts and provides an arbitrary reference to any choice of unique identifier over the set of sections.

+However, avoiding ambiguity is the not the primary purpose of this generality.
+The real goal is to avoid unnecessary coupling of the design curves that define the geometry.
+Instead of committing to a definition immediately, delaying the choice of section index allows a designer the freedom to define the section index in terms of the geometry, or the geometry in terms of the section index, or a even a mixture of the two.
+This freedom will be used later by the :ref:`foil_geometry:Simplified model` to enable particularly simple parametric design curves.

 ..
 Why do I refer to an explicit, abstract section index?